kunleadegeye/dataprofessional/01 READ_ME.txt

 This project was carried out by Olakunle Adegeye using a dataset obtained from a survey of professionals in the data field.
-The objective of the project was to understand gather enough insight to serve as a guideline for both for aspiring and incumbent data professionals for understanding the industry and what it takes to break into a chosen field.
+The objective of the project was to gather enough insight to serve as a guideline for both for aspiring and incumbent data professionals for understanding the industry and what it takes to break into a chosen field.